 VON SONPM COVID-19 Impact Audit

-VON and the American Academy of Pediatrics Section on Neonatal Perinatal Medicine (SONPM) created a tool to help newborn care teams understand the impact of COVID-19 in their own units and more broadly in the neonatal community.
+As the impact of COVID-19 on the care of the newborn infants and families we serve was highly uncertain and rapidly changing, VON and the American Academy of Pediatrics Section on Neonatal Perinatal Medicine (SONPM) created a tool to help newborn care teams understand the impact of COVID-19 in their own units and more broadly in the neonatal community.

-December 2020 Audit Results
+March 2021 Audit Results

-Participants reported 4 confirmed cases and 84 suspected cases in mother-baby rooms, Level I, II, III, or IV units, or special units for COVID-19.
-The numbers of newborns with suspected or confirmed COVID-19 were low at most centers, ranging from 0 to 7.
+Participants reported 7 confirmed cases and 17 suspected cases in mother-baby rooms, Level I, II, III, or IV units, or special units for COVID-19.
+The numbers of newborns with suspected or confirmed COVID-19 were low at most centers, ranging from 0 to 8.

-Many centers are experiencing shortages of equipment, testing and personnel that significantly affect the quality of care for newborn infants and families: 36% experienced at least one shortage.
+Many centers are experiencing shortages of equipment, testing and personnel that significantly affect the quality of care for newborn infants and families: 44% experienced at least one shortage.

-Overall, 18% reported requiring proof of testing or vaccination from families, and 2% from staff, to enter a newborn unit.
-Most centers will not require vaccination (66%) — 12% will require vaccination and 22% reported unknown.
+Overall, 13% reported requiring proof of testing or vaccination from families, and 7% from staff, to enter a newborn unit.
+Most centers will not require vaccination (75%) — 20% will require vaccination and 5% reported unknown.